Biodiversity projects

 Seaweed

-Sustainable food production at offshore wind farms
+Multi-use concept, combining food production with offshore wind farms

 Read the full article